raphaelz/lametric-php/README.md

 # LaMetric PHP

-A PHP wrapper for creating push and pull applications with the LaMetric API.
+A PHP wrapper for creating push and poll applications with the LaMetric API.

 ## Requirements